Whittling Wood Like an Expert— A Simple Guide

 Phant/Shutterstock

 So you’ve stopped to sharpen the blade while whittling wood.
-Great, but what are you using?
-This can certainly be personal preference, but there are two basic camps, strops or stones.
-Typically, those using a pocketknife use a stone, while those using a carving knife will use a leather strop, shown here.
-You can make your own strop buy gluing part of a belt to piece of wood.
-Draw the blade back and forth several times at a low angle (10 to 20 degrees).
+Great but what are you using?
+This can certainly be personal preference, but there are two basic camps: strops or stones.
+Typically, those using a pocket knife use a stone, while those using a carving knife will use a leather strop.
+You can make your own strop by gluing part of a belt to a piece of wood.
+Draw the blade back and forth several times at a low angle (10 to 20 degrees) until the desired sharpness is achieved.

 7 / 10